Computing at the Library

 - Check the number of pages in your print job prior to printing by using the Print Preview function from the file menu of the browser.
 If you are printing a PDF document, this information is displayed at the bottom left side of the screen.

-- Often blank pages will be included at the end of printouts from websites and the library's networked electronic resources.
+- Often blank pages will be included at the end of printouts from websites and the library's online resources.
 Using print preview and printing only the page range necessary can eliminate the additional pages.